Is underfloor heating the best choice for heating a kitchen? We look at the options

 Radiators are effective at space heating as they're quick to respond and can heat a room within 20-30 minutes.
 Radiators are also far better looking these days, with a range of designer radiator ideas available to suit any type of property or kitchen scheme.

-Of course, radiators can't offer the same even distribution as UFH, as the heat will always emanate from where the radiator is located, meaning one side of the room will heat up quicker.
+Even the best designer radiators, while looking great, can't offer the same even distribution as UFH, as the heat will always emanate from where the radiator is located, meaning one side of the room will heat up quicker.
 In a large, open plan space, this can certainly lead to cold spots, especially if you don't have sufficient radiators (or specify radiators with sufficient BTUs) across the whole space.

 Radiators also take up valuable space.
 Wall space is at a premium in kitchens, though vertical style radiators offer better space use than horizontal ones in these spaces, but it also may affect your floorplan and what furniture you locate where in the space.
 Radiators also collect dust and require regular cleaning.

-Plinth Heating for a Kitchen
+Plinth heating for a kitchen

 Plinth heaters are small heating systems that make use of the plinths in a kitchen, utilising a space that would otherwise be wasted.
 Much like underfloor heating, plinth heaters come in two types: